 January 5, 2005.

 Pedro Almodóvar’s movies have been among the most popular non-English language movies in America for the last decade and a half, with Todo sobre mí madre (All About My Mother) surpassing even Mujeres al borde de un ataque de nervíos (Women on a Verge of a Nervous Breakdown) as a commercial success here.

 Personally, I liked Almodóvar’s earlier, wilder movies with Carmen Maura and/or Antonio Banderas more than the more strictly controlled international hits All About My Mother and Talk to Her (Hable con ella).

 Mala educación (Bad Education) is also formalist rather than anarchic, with more than a hint of the look and sound of an Alfred Hitchcock thriller: especially the music of the opening credits and the appearance of a stranger claiming to be someone the movie’s protagonist, Enriquè Goded [Fele Martínez, who played the young Otto from Lovers of the Arctic Circle], used to know.
-1 The stranger [international heart-throb Gael García Bernal, whom I regard as the Mexican Johnny Depp in his fearless embrace of way-out-there roles] says that he is Enriquè’s first (and, it is clear, greatest) love, Ignacio, but insists on being called by his stage name, Angel.
+The temporarily blocked film director has a name that is more than an alliteration of the name of the never-blocked auteur Jean-Luc Godard.
+The stranger [international heart-throb Gael García Bernal, whom I regard as the Mexican Johnny Depp in his fearless embrace of way-out-there roles] says that he is Enriquè’s first (and, it is clear, greatest) love, Ignacio, but insists on being called by his stage name, Angel.